McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 - Slowing down when launching a popular website: 12% slowdown (versus Bitdefender 21%).

 - Copying files, both locally and in a network: 1% slowdown (versus Bitdefender 1%)

 - Launching standard software apps: 10% (versus Bitdefender 20%)

 Overall, both antiviruses won’t noticeably slow down your system, but when the numbers are put down, McAfee consumes fewer system resources than Bitdefender.

 4. VPN — Bitdefender Has Faster Download Speeds and Unblocks Streaming Services

-To gain access to the VPN, McAfee requires you to be signed up for auto-renewal and Bitdefender only includes its VPN with its Premium plan.
-Between the 2 VPNs, I much prefer Bitdefender.
+To gain access to the VPN, McAfee requires you to be signed up for auto-renewal, and Bitdefender only includes its VPN with its Premium plan.
+Between the 2 VPNs, I much prefer Bitdefender’s.
 Not only does Bitdefender’s VPN secure your online activities, but you can even watch Netflix and other streaming platforms.

 In terms of security, both VPNs have high encryption levels that hide your online activity and prevent data leaks.
-I felt secure when accessing my online banking app as well as shopping online, knowing that no-one (not even my Internet Service Provider) could see what I was doing.
+I felt secure when accessing my banking app and shopping online, knowing that no one (not even my Internet Service Provider) could see what I was doing.

 VPN Winner: Bitdefender

 5. Parental Controls — McAfee Provides More Comprehensive Control for Children’s Devices